Dog-Friendly Wine Tasting in Margaret River: A Dog’s Guide

 Now if there is one thing I hate, it’s being left outside!
-That’s why I absolutely love when there are dog friendly cellar doors, which allow me to go inside, and be part of the fun!
-Recently I went with my humans on a day trip in the Margaret River wine region, where I visited some great dog friendly cellar doors!
+That’s why I absolutely love when there are dog-friendly cellar doors, which allow me to go inside, and be part of the fun!
+Recently I went with my humans on a day trip to the Margaret River wine region, where I visited some great dog-friendly cellar doors!
 Here is my recap of the day…

 Cape Naturaliste Vineyard

 Stop One on our itinerary was one of my absolute favourite Cellar Doors, Cape Naturaliste Vineyard.
 This Cellar Door is a great spot, just off Caves Road in Yallingup.
 The building is situated amongst the vines, so there are plenty of things for me to sniff and scratch on my way inside.
-Cape Naturaliste is also home to Monty, the resident cellar door Jack Russell – my sister from another mister!
-Monty and her brother Max were both on hand to greet us when we arrived, and showed us in.
+Cape Naturaliste is also home to cellar door pup Max – who is happy to greet two and four-legged visitors, whenever they arrive.

 As I have visited this Cellar Door before, my photo is up on the wall (I’m basically a celebrity in these parts)!
 The vineyard owner Jen takes photos of all the dog visitors with her polaroid camera, so there is a lasting memory of your visit (there are now hundreds of photos on the wall, and it’s still growing).
 She also has lots of treats for us behind the counter, which was an extra incentive for me to return!

 I don’t drink wine myself (my vet has me on a health kick) but my humans raved about the 2013 Cabernet Sauvignon, and I saw them pick up a couple of bottles.
-The Muscat is named after my buddy Monty, and she also features on the label, which is pretty cool – how come my humans haven’t done that for me yet??
+The Muscat is named after Monty, Cape Naturliste’s recently passed and much loved Jack Russell (Vale Monty ❤), she also features on the label, which is pretty cool – how come my humans haven’t done that for me yet??

-I had a great time on our first stop, and can’t wait to catch up with Monty and Max again soon!
+I had a great time on our first stop, and can’t wait to catch up with the Cape Naturaliste Team again soon!

 Cape Naturalist Winery Cellar Door Info:

-Juniper is a lovely family owned winery, with spectacular gardens.
-On my way in a I took my time to stop to smell all of the interesting flowers and plants.
-Inside the Cellar Door Manager Steve was really friendly, and he let me sit and watch while my humans did there tastings.
+Juniper is a lovely family-owned winery, with spectacular gardens.
+On my way in I took my time to stop to smell all of the interesting flowers and plants.
+Inside the Juniper Estate Cellar Door Manager, Steve was really friendly, and he let me sit and watch while my humans did their tastings.
 There were also some interesting books for me to look at (I can’t read yet!) including the Wine Dogs book, definitely some cool dogs in there!